-You can read the new, revised edition of Coronavirus: A Book for Children About Covid-19 below, and download it as a PDF here.
+You can read the new, revised edition of Coronavirus and Covid: A book for children about the pandemic below, and download it as a PDF here.

 We have also created a free audio edition of the book, read by Hugh Bonneville.
 You can listen to the audio for free on Soundcloud here, and below.
 It is also available to download for free through the Cloudaloud audiobook app, which can be found on the App Store here.